A casa particular (private accommodation) in Trinidad, Cuba. lena-wurm/Shutterstock

 Gran Caribe handles midrange to top-end hotels, including the emblematic Hotel Nacional in Havana.

-At the top end of the hotel pyramid, you'll often find foreign chains running all-inclusive hotels in partnership with Cubanacán, Gaviota, or Gran Caribe – mainly in the resort areas.
-The standards and service at these types of places are not unlike resorts in Mexico and the rest of the Caribbean.
-Hotel chains with a strong presence in Cuba include Meliá, Iberostar, MGM Muthu, NH Hotel Group and Kempinski.
+At the top end of the hotel pyramid, you’ll often find foreign hotel brands running all-inclusive properties, mainly in resort areas, in partnership with Cubanacán, Gaviota or Gran Caribe.
+The standards and service at these types of places are not unlike at resorts in Mexico and the rest of the Caribbean.
+Hotel chains with a strong presence in Cuba include Meliá, Royalton, Iberostar, MGM Muthu, NH Hotel Group and Kempinski.

 Booking and paying for hotels

-All-inclusive resorts are nearly always booked in advance through a package holiday company with flights, meals, and transfers included in the price.
-Factors swaying your decision will be price, the brand of the hotel (Kempinski, Iberostar, etc), the type of facilities (adults-only versus family-friendly, for example), and which resort area you’d like to stay in.
-Varadero, Cayo Santa Maria, Cayo Coco, and Holguin are Cuba’s most popular hotel zones.
+In almost all cases, you’ll book all-inclusive resorts in advance as part of a package holiday, with flights, meals and airport transfers included.
+Factors swaying your decision will be price, the brand of the hotel (Kempinski, Iberostar, etc), the type of facilities (adults-only versus family-friendly, for example) and which resort area you’d like to stay in.
+Varadero, Cayo Santa Maria, Cayo Coco and Holguín are Cuba’s most popular hotel zones.

 State-run hotels display their prices in Cuban pesos.
 If you’re paying in person, you’ll need a non-US credit card and will be charged at official Cuban bank exchange rates.